Metrobus (South East England): Fleet livery

-Garage
+Garages

-Metrobus operates from a garage in Crawley.
+Metrobus operates from garages in Crawley and Copthorne.

 Crawley (CY)

 History

 Following the decision by Arriva to discontinue its operations in Crawley and most of East Surrey and West Sussex in March 2001, Metrobus purchased Arriva's premises in Crawley, moved the company headquarters (along with all non-London routes) there and began to develop a commercial bus network in the town.

 In October 2009, Arriva sold their Horsham bus operations to Metrobus.
-Metrobus took over operation of various Horsham town routes, route 93 to Dorking and London Buses route 465 which is run under contract to Transport for London.
+Metrobus took over operation of various Horsham town routes, route 93 to Dorking and London Buses route 465 which is run under contract jointly to Transport for London and Surrey County Council.
 Operations moved to Metrobus' existing depot in Crawley, away from the previous garage in Warnham which closed.
 All of Arriva's single deckers based at Warnham transferred to Metrobus.
 Six Alexander Dennis Enviro200s used on the 465 continued on that route.
 Six Dennis Dart SLF/Plaxton Pointers were kept and were refurbished internally and repainted (390, 393, 394, 395, 396 and 398), these are currently being used on route 93 between Dorking and Horsham; and a further six (388, 399, 397, 389, 391 and 392) being sold on to other operators.
 A solitary Volvo Olympian/Northern Counties double-decker remained in operation with Arriva.

 On 30 June 2012, route 465 passed to Quality Line.
 During August 2013, new Wright Eclipses with Volvo chassis have been ordered as a replacement for the ageing Scania OmniCitys currently employed on the Crawley Fastway.
 This will displace the Scanias to other "country" workings and facilitate the retirement of the remaining unrefurbished Caetano Nimbuses, whose refurbishments were cancelled.
 10 Alexander Dennis Enviro200s were ordered to replace the non-DDA compliant Darts, in order to both modernise the fleet and to comply to new legislation by 2016.
 These entered service in March 2015.

 In August 2016, Metrobus transferred 5 (out of a total of 31) Scania OmniCity double deckers from Brighton & Hove to allow route 400 to be converted to double-deck operation.
 The other 26 arrived between November 2017 and June 2018 and this allowed retirement of all but two of the ageing dual door Scania OmniDekkas.

 In January 2017, 17 new Wright StreetLites entered service.
 These are used on routes 2, 4, 5 and Fastway Route 100.
-Ten more Streetlites were delivered in May 2019, with 1 second hand Enviro 200 acquired in January 2020 to replace an accident damaged StreetLite.
-2 more Enviro 200s arrived in March 2020 for the newly acquired E9 and E10 local routes in Epsom.
+Ten more StreetLites were delivered in May 2019, with 1 second hand Enviro200 acquired in January 2020 to replace an accident damaged StreetLite.
+2 more Enviro200s arrived in March 2020 for the newly acquired E9 and E10 local routes in Epsom.

-Metrobus received a fleet of 6 Wright Eclipse Gemini 2 bodied Volvo B9TL in December 2020, once again from Brighton & Hove.
+Metrobus received a fleet of 6 Wright Eclipse Gemini 2 bodied Volvo B9TLs in December 2020, once again from Brighton & Hove.
 Numbered 6901 to 6906, they are currently mainly used on route 420.

-Metrobus have ordered 20 new Wright GB Kite Hydroliner hydrogen buses for use on Fastway routes.